s1m0ness/PeakRMSCompressorWorkbench/README.md

 - In **AudioPluginHost**:
   - Go to **Options > Edit the list of Available Plug-ins > Options > Scan for new or updated VST3 plug-ins**.
   - Add `AudioFilePlayer` and `PeakRMSCompressorWorkbench` VSTs to the host.
-  - Save the configuration as a filter graph file:
+  - Save the configuration as a filter graph file in your `PeakRMSCompressorWorkbench` directory.
-    ```plaintext
-    PeakRMSCompressorWorkbench/PeakRMSCompressorWorkbench.filtergraph
-    ```

 ---